Microservice Architecture

-Unlike monolithic architecture, microservice architecture displays each business logic as a stand-alone application.
-Each microservice is responsible for its own business area and can handle multiple business areas and applications that use different technologies.
+Unlike monolithic architecture, composable architecture displays each business logic as a stand-alone application.
+Each component is responsible for its own business area and can handle multiple business areas and applications that use different technologies.

 Microsoft Cloud